You can find the MHS Course Guide here

 Course Offerings

 In this course, students will study world history from Prehistoric times—through ancient and medieval civilizations—up to 1750.
-The course will stress themes like the impacts of geography, religion and growth and interactions of civilizations.
+The course will stress themes like the impact of geography, innovation and religion on the development of civilizations.
 This course fulfills 1 of the 2 global history and geography credits required for graduation in New York State.

 Credit: 1